Close Banner

 How Do I Use DAS at Disney World?

-Return Times are day-of selections and are available once you are tapped into the park.
+Return times are day-of selections and are available once you are tapped into the park.
 When chosen, they reflect the current standby wait.
-If Peter Pan's Flight is a 50-minute wait, your return time for that attraction would be in 50 minutes.
+If Peter Pan's Flight is a 50-minute wait, your return time for that attraction would also be 50 minutes.
 Once the return time starts, it can be used at any time until park close.
 You can only hold one return time at a time.
-Once you have tapped in at both touchpoints in the queue, you are able to book your next experience.
+After scanning into a return time, there's a 10-minute wait time until you can make your next return time selection.

 Using the My Disney Experience app to make selections allows for less walking to attractions or Guest Relations to get return times.
 We are so glad the service is now integrated into the app so all of the planning is in one place!